atlassian-archive/dataschool/dataschool/_chapters/sql-optimization/order-of-a-sql-query.md

 ---
 section: Query Optimizations
-title: Order of a SQL query
+title: Order of a SQL Query
 meta_title: Learn the Order of a SQL Query
 description: Learn the order of the SQL query to understand where you can optimize a query.
 Learn to prioritize FROM, JOIN, and WHERE.